 It’s a yes for me.
 For more or less than P1,600, you get that better Around View Monitor experience which may build up your driving confidence.
 This equates the Nissan Terra VL with a better packaging approach than before which strengthens its established pillars for safety.

 Respective owners may now visit their preferred Nissan dealership for the update of the Around View Monitor.
+Do take note that the price of the said update may vary depending on which Nissan showroom you go to.
 It only took us a total of six hours to complete the process, inclusive of our scheduled PMS.

 Get the best deal - Choose multiple dealerships to compare offers!

 You can compare quotations simultaneously from multiple Nissan dealerships.
 Select your preferred dealers from the list below.